IN THIS ARTICLE

 _phys postfix, it is recognized as a collider and automatically added to the default PhysX mesh group.

 Important:There are many options for creating PhysX colliders.
-The best options in a scenario depend on many factors including mesh complexity, how the collider is used, and whether the entity containing the collider is static (doesn’t move), kinematic (animated), or dynamic (simulated movement with a rigid body component).
+The best options in a scenario depend on many factors including mesh complexity, how the collider is used, and whether the entity containing the collider is static (doesn’t move), kinematic (animated), or simulated (driven by forces and collisions).
 In general, primitive colliders offer the best simulation performance, but you might consider trading performance for precision in situations where collider assets that closely match the shape of a visible mesh are desirable.

 The PhysX tab is available if the source asset contains at least one mesh.

 |Add another physxmesh||Add a PhysX mesh group to process as a PhysX collider (|

 |Name PhysX Mesh||Enter a name for the PhysX mesh group.
 This is the name of the |

 |Select Meshes||Choose the Selection list button to display a list of meshes found in the source asset file.
 Select meshes from the list to include them in the PhysX mesh group.
 The selected meshes can be purpose built as collision meshes, or they can be visible meshes.
 The selected meshes are used to automatically generate collider product assets.
 Meshes in the source asset that are named with a |